swiftlang/swift/docs/LibraryEvolution.rst

 the member is marked ``final`` or the class is not publicly subclassable.

 Non-public conformances are never considered versioned, even if both the conforming type and the protocol are versioned.
+A conformance is considered public if and only if both the conforming type and protocol are public.

 Entities declared ``private`` may not be versioned; the mangled name of such an entity includes an identifier based on the containing file, which means moving